Pylons/pyramid/docs/tutorials/wiki2/installation.rst

 .. note::

-   :mod:`pyramid` supports any persistent storage mechanism (e.g. object database or filesystem files, etc).
+   :app:`Pyramid` supports any persistent storage mechanism (e.g. object database or filesystem files, etc).
 It also supports an additional mechanism to map URLs to code (:term:`traversal`).
 However, for the purposes of this tutorial, we'll only be using url dispatch and